HappySeaFox/sail/FAQ.md

 ### Unix (including MacOS)
 1. `SAIL_PLUGINS_PATH` environment variable
 2. Hardcoded `SAIL_PLUGINS_PATH` in config.h

+## I'd like to reorganize the standard SAIL folder layout on Windows

+I can surely do that.
+However, with the standard layout SAIL detects the plugins' location automatically.
+If you reorganize the standard SAIL folder layout, you'll need to specify the new plugins' location by setting the `SAIL_PLUGINGS_PATH` environment variable.

 ## How can I point SAIL to a different plugins location?